OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **a.
 What are cookies and tracking technologies?**

-Cookies are bits of data which are stored in your computer or mobile when you visit a website or app.
+Cookies are small text files which are transferred to your computer or mobile when you visit a website or app.

 There are also similar pieces of tracking information we collect.